California State University, Monterey Bay: Rankings

-The 2022-2023 USNWR Best Regional Colleges West Rankings ranks Monterey 4 on top performers on social mobility, 7 on top public schools and 247 in Nursing (tie).
+The 2022–2023 U.S. News & World Report Best Regional Colleges West Rankings ranks Monterey 4 on top performers on social mobility, 7 on top public schools and 247 in Nursing (tie).
 In 2021 Monterey ranked 17 on best undergraduate Teaching.

 Research

 Under a cooperative agreement with the NASA Ames Research Center, the university performs remote sensing, ecosystem modeling, and geospatial research for earth system science and health.
 CSUMB researchers work in 10 areas, including coral reef monitoring, land use, carbon modeling and disease transmission.

 Athletics

 The Cal State–Monterey Bay (CSUMB) athletic teams are called the Otters.
 The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the California Collegiate Athletic Association (CCAA) for most of its sports since the 2004–05 academic year; while its women's water polo teams compete in the Western Water Polo Association (WWPA).
 The Otters previously competed in the California Pacific Conference (Cal Pac) of the National Association of Intercollegiate Athletics (NAIA) from 1996–97 to 2003–04.

 CSUMB competes in 14 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf and soccer; while women's sports include basketball, cross country, golf, soccer, softball, track & field (indoor and outdoor), volleyball and water polo.

 CSUMB also has a coed sailing team which competes in the fall and spring (although the spring season is more important).
 The sailing team competes in the Pacific Coast Collegiate Sailing Conference (PCCSC).